huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Stop avoiding the uncomfortable work you need to do.
-Do what you are most afraid to do first because it is usually the thing you need to do most.
+Do what scares you; what you are most afraid to do because it is usually the thing you need to do most.